Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 Divorce is emotionally and financially draining.
 Working with a skilled divorce attorney can help you effectively navigate the process, avoid unnecessary complications and reach reasonable resolutions to your concerns.
-If you are making the choice to move forward with the process of dissolving your marriage, our team can help you.

 In a divorce, one spouse will file a legal complaint that lists at least one of the valid grounds for divorce in Ohio.
 In a dissolution, both spouses file a petition to terminate the marriage and have agreements on all issues.
 A divorce attorney can help you understand which process is right for you and help you move forward.
 No matter the details of your individual situation, we will help you pursue a strong and stable future.

-Custom Results for Every Client
+Custom Results For Every Client

 - Child custody, parenting plans and visitation schedules

-- Child support and spousal support
+- Establishing child support payments and spousal maintenance and support

-In dissolution, we can help you navigate and negotiate a fair and reasonable agreement and then file the necessary paperwork with the court.
+In a dissolution, we can help you navigate and negotiate a fair and reasonable agreement and then file the necessary paperwork with the court.
 In a divorce, we will represent your interests, whether that is in the courtroom or around the negotiating table.
 Not all divorces end up going to trial, but we have significant experience in the courtroom.
 Complex cases do not intimidate us.

 What are the grounds for filing for divorce in Ohio?